Federal Direct Parent (Plus) Loans

-To initiate the application process, please proceed to the Department of Education's website, www.studentloans.gov, to complete the Federal Direct PLUS Loan Master Promissory Note and the PLUS Request Process.
-The Direct PLUS Loan application is a two-step process.
-You will need your FAFSA Pin Number to login to the website.
+To initiate the application process, please proceed to the Department of Education's website, www.studentloans.gov,.
+Under Parent Borrowers, complete the Federal Direct PLUS Loan Master Promissory Note (MPN) and the Apply for a PLUS Loan.
+You will need your FSA ID to login to the website.

 If you are a continuing Federal Direct PLUS borrower and you did not use an endorser then you will not need to complete another Master Promissory Note.
-You will only need to complete the PLUS Request Process at www.studentloans.gov.
+You will only need to complete the Apply for a PLUS Loan step at www.studentloans.gov.

 INTEREST RATES AND FEES

-The interest rate is fixed at 7.9%.
-There is an origination fee of 4.204% of the loan amount that will be deducted proportionately at each disbursement.
+Effective October 1, 2019, the interest rate is fixed at 7.08%.
+There is an origination fee of 4.248% of the loan amount that will be deducted proportionately at each disbursement.